 Naturally, there were several Robert Rankins living in Guilford County in the late 18th century.
 We can eliminate anyone from the lines of John Rankin and Hannah Carson or William Rankin and Jean Chambers.
 Their sons named Robert (each couple had one) lived well past 1795.
-The testator in 1795 was not Rev. War Robert, son of George and Lydia Steele Rankin, because his pension file proves that he died in 1833.
+The testator in 1795 was not Rev War Robert, son of George and Lydia Steele Rankin, because his pension file proves that he survived to the 19th century, dying in 1833.
 The only Robert Rankin in Guilford in 1795 who was old enough to have three grandsons, and who did not live into the nineteenth century, was Robert Rankin, son of Old Robert and Rebecca.

 And there you have it.
 See you on down the road.